woctezuma/google-colab/README.md

 ![Examples of generated Steam banners](https://raw.githubusercontent.com/wiki/woctezuma/google-colab/img/generated_banners.jpg)

-The goal of these [Google Colab](https://colab.research.google.com/) notebooks is to catpure the distribution of Steam banners and sample with a DCGAN.
+The goal of these [Google Colab](https://colab.research.google.com/) notebooks is to capture the distribution of Steam banners and sample with a DCGAN.

 ## Usage